Can I really get a car finance with free insurance deal as a young driver?

 Can I buy a used car on finance with insurance included?

-As it’s with a used car, your finance payments will be lower, and servicing will become more important and possibly more expensive.
+With a used car, your finance payments will be lower, and servicing will become more important and possibly more expensive.
 However, for most, this deal probably isn’t worth it.

 Arguably, a far more sensible option is to take out a traditional Hire Purchase on a high-quality used car and source your own insurance.
-If you go with an all-inclusive deal, you’re paying considerably more money just for servicing, road tax, and breakdown cover (after the first year).
+If you go with an all-inclusive deal, you’re paying considerably more for servicing, road tax, and breakdown cover (after the first year).

 With the average servicing costing around £100, road tax costing as little as £0 on many cars, and breakdown cover from just a couple of quid, the cost difference does not favour the young driver.